 Visits from Family or Friends Who Require a B-2 Visa

-International students at Humboldt State University often ask the staff at the Center for International Programs whether there are any steps they might take to assist family members or friends in making a successful application for a B-2 visa at a U.S. Consulate abroad.
+International students at Cal Poly Humboldt often ask the staff at International Programs whether there are any steps they might take to assist family members or friends in making a successful application for a B-2 visa at a U.S. Consulate abroad.

 Any applicant for a B-2 visa must demonstrate nonimmigrant intent.